-- n) Ensure that Child Protection is an agenda item for all staff and Governors' meetings.
-Any weaknesses or deficiencies noted in the school's policy or procedures will be remedied without delay. - o) Prepare a report covering the school's action in protecting children for the Governors' annual review of the child Protection Policy and Procedures, its use and effectiveness.
+Governors' meetings.
+Any weaknesses or deficiencies noted in the school's policy or procedures will be remedied without delay.

+- o) Prepare a report covering the school's action in protecting children for the Governors' annual review of the child Protection Policy and Procedures, its use and effectiveness. - p) The Headteacher ensures adherence to changes of KCSIE Sept 2018. - q) Duties as an employer and employee are clarified in KCSIE Sept 2018 Part 4: Allegations of abuse made against Teachers and other Staff.

-Responsibilities of the Designated Safeguarding Lead (DSL) Mrs Rebecca Herrera is the DSL
+Responsibilities of the Designated Safeguarding Lead (DSL) Mrs Andrea Morbin is the DSL